Main Conference (Wednesday, April 29, 2026)

 What Makes Cultural Collaborations Work?

-Randal J. Forster & Tom Trow, Mower County Historical Society; Noah White & Franky Jackson, Prairie Island Indian Community; Todd Mahon, Minnesota Historical Society
+Randal J. Forster & Tom Trow, Mower County Historical Society; Noah White & Franky Jackson, Prairie Island Indian Community; Lindsay Scott, The Archaeological Conservancy; Todd Mahon, Minnesota Historical Society

 Track: Education & Outreach | Format: Panel | Audience Level: Intermediate & Advanced

 Successful collaborations between history agencies and tribal communities can depend on multiple factors.
 In a panel discussion, Noah White and Franky Jackson from the Prairie Island Indian Community (PIIC) Tribal Historic Preservation Office discuss numerous projects and examples of what works from their perspective.
-Randal J. Forster and Tom Trow will offer the Grand Meadow Chert Quarry/Wahni Yukan project with PIIC as a case study, and moderator Todd Mahon will present funding options available for developing partnerships.
+Randal J. Forster and Tom Trow will offer the Grand Meadow Chert Quarry/Wanhi Yukan project with PIIC as a case study, and moderator Todd Mahon will present funding options available for developing partnerships.
+Lindsay Scott, Midwest Regional Director for The Archaeological Conservancy will also be joining the panel.

 Building Your Soapbox: How to Advocate for Your Organization